Artificial Intelligence (AI) is changing everything.

 At the federal level, NIST's AI Risk Management Framework (AI RMF) provides voluntary, lifecycle-focused guidelines.

-Meanwhile, states are stepping in with their own rules.
+Individual states are also stepping in with their own rules.

 Customization in AI Governance Framework